mulwareX/GadgetHound/README.md

 # GadgetHound

-A command-line tool for searching, filtering, and analysing ROP gadget lists exported by tools like **ROPgadget**, **ropper**, and **pwntools**.
+A command-line tool for searching, filtering, and analysing ROP gadget lists exported by tools like **rp++**.
 Supports smart wildcard queries, register aliases, exclude filters, result highlighting, paging, and more.

 ---